All Episodes

 Why didn't James Comey shut it down?

-Why didn't he go to the FISA court and say, sorry, we were wrong, we withdraw uh our warrant to spy.
+Why didn't he go to the FISA court and say, sorry, we were wrong.

 Instead, Comey did the opposite.

-He accelerated uh the case, stole government documents, leaked them to the media, and helped trigger the appointment of a special counsel.
+He accelerated the case, stole government documents, leaked them to the media, and helped trigger the appointment of a special counsel.

 And a two-year national nightmare over nothing ensued.

-Comey, Strzok, Page, all these guys.
+Comey, Strzok, Paige, all these guys.

-Is anything ever gonna happen?
+Is anything ever going to happen?

-Well, what do we have left?
+What do we have left?

-The Durham Report?
+The Durham report?

 What will happen?

-And so the story, the report, the information that I think we're all yearning uh to hear will be contained in any indictments.
+And so the story, the report, the information that I think we're all yearning to hear will be contained in any indictments.

 The question is, will there be indictments?